 Who is protected under ADA?

-Under ADA a person has a disability, if he/she has a substantial physical or mental impairment, has a record of such impairment, or is regarded as having such an impairment even if he/she is not continuously impaired by the disability (ex. random epileptic attacks), or has a personal relationship with someone with a known disability.
+Under ADA a person has a disability, if they have a substantial physical or mental impairment, has a record of such impairment, or is regarded as having such an impairment even if they are not continuously impaired by the disability, or has a personal relationship with someone with a known disability.
 Personal relationships are not limited to family members.

 A substantial impairment is one that significantly limits or restricts a major life activity.
 It includes conditions controlled by medication such as epilepsy or depression or those mitigated by a prosthetic device.

 - Performing Manual Tasks

 Examples of impairments or disabilities that will be protected by ADA include: